markteehan/file-chunk-connectors/README.md

 ##### `topics`

-The topic to consume data from a paired File Chunk Source connector.
-At present one topic is supported.
-Multiple producers (source connectors) configured to produce to the same topic is supported.
+The topic to consume data from a paired File Chunk Source Connector.
+Multiple consumers (sink connectors) configured to consume from the same topic is supported.
 The topic can have one, or multiple partitions.
-When using multiple partitions it is recommended to set tasks.max to match the partition count.
 The topic should be created manually prior to startup of the source or sink connectors.
 A schema registry is not required, as all file-chunk events are serialized as bytestream.

 *Importance:* HIGH

 *Type:* STRING

 *Default Value:* none

 ##### `halt.on.error`